Computing Equilibria in Games with Stochastic Action Sets: Additional Experiments

-We apply the procedure outlined in ~\cref{sec:compute}.
+We apply the procedure outlined in~\cref{sec:compute}.
 In particular, we run the SI-MWU algorithm and at each step, update the $\theta^t$ value according to~\cref{alg:compute_w}.
 We show the learnt weights in every iterate output by running \cref{alg:compute_w} on the output of~\cref{alg:si_mwu} in~\cref{fig:examplegame}, with and without robust averaging.
-We find the marginals played by SI-MWU and the weights learned by \cref{alg:compute_w} converge to the expected values.
+We find that the weights learned by \cref{alg:compute_w} converge to the analytically computed compact Nash equilibrium vector, which is $(\frac{1}{2},\frac{1}{3},\frac{1}{6})$ for player 1 and $(\frac{2}{5},\frac{2}{5},\frac{1}{5})$ for player 2.

-We also analyze \cref{ex:rps} in~\cref{appsec:exp2_additional} and accordingly plot the SI-regret in \cref{fig:regret_plots_app}, the SPR of the marginals obtained via SI-MWU in \cref{fig:spr_plots_marginals_app} and the SPR of the robust averaging \(w_i^t\) in \cref{fig:spr_plots_w_app}.
+We also analyze \cref{ex:rps} in~\cref{appsubsec:exp2_additional_details} and accordingly plot the SI-regret in \cref{fig:regret_plots_app}, the SPR of the marginals obtained via SI-MWU in \cref{fig:spr_plots_marginals_app} and the SPR of the robust averaging \(w_i^t\) in \cref{fig:spr_plots_w_app}.